 Appeal Process and Procedure

-• Tribunal Appeals: Tribunal appeals normally start with an internal appeal within the tribunal before it reaches a higher level.
+- Tribunal Appeals: Tribunal appeals normally start with an internal appeal within the tribunal before they reach a higher level.
 For instance, AAT decisions may be reviewed by a higher division of tribunals or appealed to the Federal Court.

 Legal Representation and Costs

-• Courts: Legal representation is highly recommended and, in most instances, essential.
-Court procedures entail greater expense owing to legal costs, court fees, and possible orders for cost against unsuccessful parties.
+- Courts: Legal representation is highly recommended and, in most instances, essential.
+Court procedures entail greater expense owing to legal costs, court fees, and possible orders for costs against unsuccessful parties.

 Decision-Making Authority